Daniel de Oliveira (footballer): Manager

 Daniel De Oliveira currently serves as Associate Head Coach for the prestige NCAA Division I Grand Canyon University Antelopes.
 He is the only Venezuelan coach to hold the KNVB (Netherlands soccer Federation) Match Analysis Certification, alongside the USSF (United States Soccer Federation)coaching license.
 Daniel is among the select few coaches worldwide to earn both the CONMEBOL PRO License and the USSF A License.
 Additionally, he is one of only eight elite coaches to have completed all three levels of the FIFA FUTURE III Instructor Certification, as well as the FIFA Grassroots and FIFA Sports Management Diploma.

 Daniel has represented South America at five AEFCA Symposiums for top European coaches (Split 2012, Antalya 2013, Zagreb 2014, Como 2016, and Belgrade 2017).
 He has coached the Venezuelan U-15 and U-17 national teams since 2007 and served as an official FIFA coaching instructor for South America and the Caribbean.
 Under his leadership, the Venezuelan U-15 national team achieved a historic group stage 2nd place finish, tied with Uruguay—marking the best performance by a Venezuelan youth team in a CONMEBOL U-15 tournament.
 He has also scouted and developed players who went on to represent the Venezuelan senior national team, such as Fernando Aristeguieta (former La Liga), Josef Martinez (Earthquakes MLS), Alexander González (Emelec, Equador), Juanpi Añor (Greece), Rómulo Otero (Fortaleza, Brazil), Bernardo Añor (former MLS Kansas City and Columbus Crew player), among others.
 In 2015 he advised and helped the prestigious Seminoles women's soccer program to sign Deyna Castellano known as The Queen of soccer in her native country, Venezuela.
 She was scouted by Daniel during the Copa Coca-Cola.
 Daniel was the ambassador of Copa Coca-Cola.

-His great relationship in the world of soccer has allowed him to continually visit several elite football programs around the world and learn from entities such as The German Football Federation, Real Madrid, Sporting Gijon, Dinamo Zagreb, Fluminense FC, Rio Grande Valley FC, The Spaniard Federation, LA Galaxy, LOSC of France among others.

-Most recently, as a coach He took Yaracuyanos FC, a very young average team, to the 1st place of the Central Group of Torneo Clausura "Permanencia" and his team was unbeaten for 10 consecutive games having a record of 7 wins and 3 T. In March 2016 Daniel was called to be part of the most successful Club in Venezuela, Caracas FC.
-There, He helped the club to create a new strategic soccer plan.